subquery/documentation/docs/quickstart/quickstart_chains/terra.md

 ## 1. Update Your GraphQL Schema File

-The `schema.graphql` file defines the shape of your data from SubQuery due to the GraphQL query language’s mechanism.
-Hence, updating the GraphQL Schema file is the perfect start.
-It allows you to decide your end goal right at the start.
+The `schema.graphql` file determines the shape of the data that you are using SubQuery to index, hence it's a great place to start.
+The shape of your data is defined in a GraphQL Schema file with various [GraphQL entities](../../build/graphql.md).

 Update the `schema.graphql` file as follows and remove all existing entities, here you can see we are indexing all transfers in Terra: